MrakDun-desu/BlockstackerDocs/Rules customization/Game-managers.md

 To use a custom game manager, you'll need to create a directory `rulesCustomization/gameManagers` in the application persistent data path.

 Game manager is a script that takes care of levelling, score counting and other mechanics that are specific to different game types.
-Blockstacker natively supports 3 different game managers:
+UStacker natively supports 3 different game managers:

 - modern system with levelling
 - modern system without levelling (one static level)
 - classic system with levelling

 Game managers can change various aspects of the game during the gameplay.
-As of Blockstacker version 0.3, game manager can set score, gravity and lock delay as with most other games.
+As of UStacker version 0.3, game manager can set score, gravity and lock delay as with most other games.
 With future versions, more options will be added, like changing up randomization to different piece types, making board blocks invisible, modifying the board state and more.

 **Important note: All custom game manager files must have the extension .lua**